hbc/Intro-to-R-2-day/lessons/03_introR-functions-and-arguments.md

 ## Packages and Libraries

-**Packages** are collections of R functions, data, and compiled code in a well-defined format, created to perform specific tasks.
+**Packages** are collections of R functions, data, and compiled code in a well-defined format, created to add specific functionality.
+There are 7,000+ user contributed packages and growing.

 There are a set of **standard (or base) packages** which are considered part of the R source code and automatically available as part of your R installation.
 Base packages contain the **basic functions** that allow R to work, and enable standard statistical and graphical functions on datasets; for example, all of the functions that we have been using so far in our examples.